 The information on W-2s can also be used to feed the growing marketplace for stolen identity information online.
 As it stands, W-2s can sell for between $4 and $20 on the Dark Web.
 So it’s no wonder that there has been an 83% increase in the number of attacks targeting HR departments according to the 2018 Verizon Data Breach report.
 To make matters worse, these malicious schemes have been rapidly growing beyond corporate America to small businesses, school districts, universities, and even charities.

-At their most basic, W-2 scams are a form of business email compromise (BEC) attacks.
+At their most basic, W-2 phishing scams are a form of business email compromise (BEC) attacks.
 Except, where most email fraud is designed to manipulate employees into revealing login credentials or making wire transfers, these schemes are used to harvest W-2 information from employers en masse.

 A typical scenario involves a phishing email purporting to come from the CEO, CFO, or other senior executive within the target company, which is sent to an employee in the organization’s human resources or payroll departments.
 In most cases, the executive has an urgent request such as the following:

 “I’m at a conference this week and I need to answer a query from the board—please send me an updated list of employees, including their 2018 W-2 and earnings summary in PDF form.
 I’m betwen [sic] sessions, so please send to me ASAP.
 Thank you.”

 The recipient, thrown off guard and eager to please senior executives, hurries to get the file sent before the requester grows impatient.
 There’s no reason to be suspicious of the request—the name and address of the executive follow company email conventions.
 And the executive is indeed at a conference all week.